Keyboard shortcuts

 Sum Types

 Sum types are anonymous in Wyn, and are written as the constructors separated by vertical bars.
-Each constructor consists of a #-prefixed name, followed by zero or more types, called its payload.
+Each constructor consists of a #-prefixed name and an optional parenthesised payload — a comma-separated list of payload types (or sub-patterns / sub-expressions, depending on the syntactic position).
+A constructor with no payload is written bare, with no parentheses.

 Record Types